 Narcotics Anonymous

-Narcotics Anonymous 12 Steps can help you get support and recover from your addiction.
+The NA 12 Steps can help you get support and recover from your addiction.

 The 12 Step Tradition

 The 12 Step tradition approaches any form of addiction as a disease of both the body and mind.
-Membership in the program requires participants to approach their recovery with a willingness to work through the personal issues that brought about the need to use drugs.
+Membership in the NA program requires participants to approach their recovery with a willingness to work through the personal issues that brought about the need to use drugs.

 The Narcotics Anonymous 12 Step approach is based on three guiding principles:

-• Recovery is a day-by-day process much like the path to addiction
+- Recovery is a day-by-day process, much like the path to addiction

-• Spiritual awakening is a core component of the recovery process
+- Spiritual awakening is a core component of the recovery process

 While spiritual awareness is a primary aspect of the 12 Step tradition, Narcotics Anonymous does not function as a religious organization.
-The spiritual component centers around the concept of a Higher Power rather than any one deity or religious tradition.
+The spiritual component centers on the concept of a Higher Power rather than any one deity or religious tradition.

 The 12 Steps